Pizza in Naples Italy

 Where to Eat Pizza

-L’Antica Pizzeria da Michele on Via Cesare Sersale is the fundamentalist position: they serve two pizzas (Margherita and Marinara), they have been doing so since 1870, and the Margherita here is the reference point for the form.
-A pizza costs €5-7.
+L’Antica Pizzeria da Michele on Via Cesare Sersale has been serving Margherita and Marinara since 1870.
+Only those two.
+The Margherita costs €5-7 and is the reference point for the form.
 The queue outside is real; arrive before 13:00 or after 14:30 to minimise it.
-No table service in the traditional sense; you’ll be assigned a shared bench.
+No reservation, shared benches, cash only.
+This is not for everyone and is exactly right for everyone.

 The Via dei Tribunali Corridor

-Spaccanapoli itself is a long, straight street cutting through the historic centre, following the alignment of the ancient Greek city of Neapolis.
-The Cappella Sansevero just off it contains Giuseppe Sanmartino’s 1753 marble sculpture “Cristo Velato” (Veiled Christ): a figure of Christ under a marble veil so thinly carved it appears transparent.
-Admission €8; it’s worth it for this single piece.
+Cappella Sansevero just off Spaccanapoli contains Giuseppe Sanmartino’s 1753 marble sculpture “Cristo Velato” (Veiled Christ): a recumbent figure of Christ under a marble cloth so thinly carved it appears genuinely transparent.
+This is among the most technically astonishing pieces of sculpture from any period and is worth the €8 admission for this single object.

-Staying in Naples
+Staying

 Piazza Bellini area in the centro storico puts you walking distance from the main pizzerias.
-B&B Cappella Vecchia near Piazza dei Martiri has rooms from around €90/night and is consistently well-reviewed by travellers who prioritise location over amenities.
-Constantinopoli 104 is a converted palazzo with a courtyard pool, doubles from €130-180, and feels like the kind of place that hasn’t changed much in 20 years.
+B&B Cappella Vecchia near Piazza dei Martiri has rooms from around €90 per night and is well-regarded by visitors who prioritise location.
+Constantinopoli 104 in a converted palazzo with a courtyard pool runs €130-180 and is among the more characterful options in the city.